NecsusECS/Necsus/README.md

 proc myApp() {.necsus([], [], [], newNecsusConf(entitySize = 100_000)).}
 ```

-### Custom runners
+#### Custom runners

 The `runner` is the function that is used to execute the primary system loop.
 The default runner is fairly simple -- it
 executes the loop systems repeatedly until the Shared `NecsusRun` variable flips over to `ExitLoop`.
 If you need more
-control over your game loop, you can pass in your own:
+control over your game loop, you can pass in your own.

+The last argument for a custom runner must be the `tick` callback.
+Any other arguments will be processed in the same
+manner as a system.
+This allows your runner to access entities, shared values or events.

 ```nim
 import necsus